Code of Student Conduct

 The College may also impose discipline sanctions if an off campus violation causes the student to be a clear and present danger or threat to the College community or deters the College from its purposes, function, or goals.

 Students suspended and/or expelled from another college or university for disciplinary reasons may not be allowed to enroll in Bossier Parish Community College

 Section I: Acts That Constitute Sanctionable Misconduct

-- Failure to comply with behavioral standards of the Louisiana Community and Technical College System and Bossier Parish Community College, as well as abide by local, state, and federal laws.
+- Failure to comply with behavioral standards of the Louisiana Community and Technical College System and Bossier Parish Community College, as well as failure to abide by local, state, and federal laws.

 - Violation of the rights of individuals as established in the United States and Louisiana Constitutions.